 Moreover, this timber specie has excellent durability and strength, making them highly suitable for outdoor wood structures.
 If cedar materials aren’t available in your area, you can opt for hemlock, basswood, or pine.

-Most of our team’s recommendations are hardwood selections because they’re durable enough to withstand the charred wood process.
+Most of my recommendations are hardwood selections because they’re durable enough to withstand the charred wood process.
 Unfortunately, softwood species won’t work as burnt wood materials, mainly because the heat can make their weak structures crumble.

 Since these projects range from floorings to exterior sidings, you must remember that not all lumber boards can serve as outdoor and indoor wood surfaces.